-After uploading many of my paper log QSO's to LOTW, I received Seven (7) Band WAS awards, I am still having a great time on the air and along with LOTW things are very quick and easy.
-I have just a few states remaining on 160 and 12 for those digital awards.
-Namely, AK, CA, FL, HI, ND and WY, still searching and will get them done one day.
+After uploading many of my paper log QSO's to LOTW, I have received Eight (8) Band LOTW, WAS awards, I am still having a great time on the air and along with LOTW things are very quick and easy for QSO confirmations.
+I have just a few states remaining on 160 meters for that WAS award.
+Namely, AK, CA, and HI, still searching and will get them done one day.

 Got the bug while serving in the USN in 1984 to 1990, licensed as soon as time permitted and have enjoyed this wonderful hobby ever since.
-Lately, I have been uploading all QSO's to LOTW use EQSL as well and am getting close to WAS on many bands, lacking 160M, 12M, 6M and 2M, just a few States left for awards.
-With family and work let alot of good radio experiences slip away but attempting to make up for it now, HI HI.
+Lately, I have been uploading all QSO's to LOTW, I also use EQSL as well as I started with it first and am getting close to WAS on many bands, lacking 160M, 6M and 2M, just a few States left for awards on 160 and 6, many left on 2M.
+With family and work, I let alot of good radio experiences slip away but attempting to make up for it now, HI HI.

 Have now installed a tower with a 6 meter beam.
 Also have installed a ground plane for 10 meters, am enjoying the AM mode as well now.

 Hope to make your acquaintance on the air soon, very active on the digital JT modes.
 I always enjoy this exciting hobby and the pleasure of a contact(new one or previously worked) makes no difference to me.
 73 and thanks for reading this bio.
 Cary.

 You must be logged in to file a report on this page